SarKaushik/SarKaushik/README.md

 ### 🌱 I’m currently learning
-AWS Comprehend & Rekognition for NLP and vision analytics, MLOps: End-to-end model lifecycle on cloud platforms, Multimodal AI, S3 versioning for model artifacts, Azure Synapse for ML-based data transformation
+AWS Comprehend & Rekognition for NLP and vision analytics, MLOps: End-to-end model lifecycle on cloud platforms, Agentic AI, Autogen, LangGraph, LangChain, Machine Learning with Tree Based Model in python

 ### 👯 I’m Open to Collaboration
 Projects that merge cloud infrastructure, data engineering, and artificial intelligence to build scalable, forward-thinking solutions.
 Whether it’s predictive modeling, automation workflows, or intelligent data pipelines on AWS or Azure — I’m all in for creating impact through innovation.